kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 You gain the ability to halve the frame rate during congestion in order to drop 20% of the bitrate.
 However, the cost is a net 10% increase in bitrate and additional latency.

-But the real problem is that this requirement is pandora's box to implement.
+But the real problem is not the impractically of this use-case, but the implementation complexity required.
-QUIC streams are reliable/ordered by design, so in order to drop individual frames it becomes necessary to subdivide.
+QUIC streams are reliable/ordered by design, so in order to drop individual frames it becomes necessary to subdivide them into a stream per frame along with associated bookkeeping.
-The complex dependency graph is not written on the wire, so frames are delivered and decoded based on crude priorities.
+We decided to avoid serializing the dependency graph on the wire, opting instead for a crude priority system between.
+This means that the application has to implement a GoP reassembler based on the parsed codec dependency graph or risk introducing artifacts; a non-trivial task.
-It's very east for a relays or decoder to inadvertently drop/expire reference frames and present an undecodable mess to the viewer.
+It also enables publishers to inadvertently drop/expire reference frames causing an undecodable mess.

 MoqTransfork makes the ability to drop individual frames a non-goal.
-It relies instead on decode order within a GoP, an over-simplification that avoids artifacts and is used by WebRTC, HLS/DASH, and RTMP alike.
+It relies instead on decode order within a GoP, a simplification that is optimal for the vast majority of encodings, avoids artifacts, and is used by WebRTC, HLS/DASH, and RTMP alike.
-An advanced application that wants to drop non-reference frames can still use multiple tracks to form layers, via SVC or B-pyramids.
+An advanced application that wants to drop non-reference frames can use multiple tracks to form layers, via SVC or B-pyramids.

 ## Differences